Reevaluating Your Financial Aid

-There are several types of appeals, such as those listed below, that a student might submit to the Student Financial Services office to be reviewed by committees during their time at SAIC.
+If you need your financial aid package to be reevaluated, there are several types of appeals that a student may submit to the Student Financial Services office to be reviewed by committees at the School of the Art Institute of Chicago (SAIC).

 See Submitting Documents for options on how to submit supporting documents.